 I’m a real fan of systems that remove the human element.
 Even another layer of “human” assurance can fail; look at Deutsche Bank.
 Deutsche Bank has a “four-eye” policy in the heart of Germany.
 Essentially, it means every trade needs to be scrutinized by another person before execution.
 I had to point out the obvious, but it didn’t work back in 2015 with the $6 hedge fund debacle.

 How Can You Prevent a Fat Finger Trade?

 Did you know 90% of traders lose because they don’t have a trading system?
 In other words, they trade on gut instinct, hoping and wishing the trade goes their way.
 When the dust settles, those who are successful in trading have a system.

 You can prevent a fat finger trade when you’ve spent time learning how your broker works and how to use it.
 That means you need to practice.
 Practice will teach you how to trade stocks with confidence.

-Some folks have opted for a stream deck, a device which lets you program square LCD buttons with labels.
-This can be extremely helpful with cutting down on errors while trading.
+Some folks have opted for a stream deck, which lets you program square LCD buttons with labels.
+This can be extremely helpful in cutting down on errors while trading.

 It’s the System That Wins